Skip to content

 Water softeners do require maintenance, but the tasks involved are generally straightforward.

-Adding Salt or Potassium: For traditional ion-exchange water softeners, adding salt to the brine tank is necessary to facilitate the regeneration process.
+For traditional ion-exchange water softeners, adding salt to the brine tank is necessary to facilitate the regeneration process.
 Potassium chloride can be used as an alternative for those concerned about sodium intake.

-Monitoring Salt Levels: Regularly checking the salt or potassium levels in the brine tank is essential to prevent the softener from running out of the regeneration solution.
+Regularly checking the salt or potassium levels in the brine tank is essential to prevent the softener from running out of the regeneration solution.

-Can you drink Softened Water?
+Can you Drink Softened Water?

 Yes, drinking softened water is perfectly fine.
 The increased sodium content is typically minimal and well within recommended limits, posing no health risks for most people.
 Individuals mindful of sodium intake might regard this increased sodium intake as something to be mindful of however, the additional sodium present in softened water is usually minimal, potentially having a minor impact on overall sodium intake, especially since dietary sodium is predominantly obtained from food sources.